 - Butane: Flammable gas that poses a risk of fire or explosion if not handled properly.

-The second harmful ingredient in hairspray is alcohol, which breaks down into Acetaldehyde that can cause cancer in small amounts.
+The second harmful ingredient in hairspray is alcohol, which breaks down into Acetaldehyde and can cause cancer in small amounts.
 The amount of alcohol found in the average hairspray container is enough to be harmful to humans and animals alike because it causes many negative effects on our central nervous system.

 According to the American Cancer Society, Acetaldehyde causes damage to your DNA, which can cause cancer.
 As small amounts of alcohol are released into our airways animals breathe in these toxins as well causing them harm.